 How to Create an Ecosystem and Framework for Digital Public Sector Service Delivery

 For public sector service delivery two elements are of particular interest here: first usability guidelines and standards, which have emerged as a directive tool to assist governments in its implementation; second, the governance model conceived to ensure compliance with the usability criteria as outlined in the usability guidelines.

-With this in mind, research Morten Meyerhoff Nielsen conducted a half-day tutorial to introduce the theory and practice of online usability of public sector websites and online transactional service solutions (e-Services).
+With this in mind, researcher Morten Meyerhoff Nielsen conducted a half-day tutorial to introduce the theory and practice of online usability of public sector websites and online transactional service solutions (e-Services).
 The tutorial was anchored in the research and recommendations of Jacob Nielsen (1994, 1999, 2003) and Ben Shneiderman (2000, 2010), and the strengths and weaknesses found in four different national approaches to usability guides and compliance models for improved user-centric and value-adding public sector service delivery online.
 The secondary objective is to provide a synthesis of the strengths and weaknesses identified in a set of policy recommendations for increased usability and value-added of public sector online service offers.

 Combining theory and practice, Morten mapped the national approach of Denmark, Portugal, the United Kingdom (UK), and the United States of America (USA) to recommendations made by Nielsen and Shneiderman.
 The cross-country comparison aimed to provide insights into current trends and standards for user-friendly government portals, websites, and online services, and identify any useful trends in the four approaches to design principles and requirements.
 The tutorial subsequently compared the four national approaches and capacities to ensure public sector compliance with the requirements and ability to keep up with end-user expectations to usability.